SoftButterfly/django-geolocation/README.rst

     $ cd /path/to/django-geolocation
     $ git config --local commit.template `$(pwd)`/settings/commit.template

-After that you will need add your changes and commit in the following way
+After that, you will need add your changes and commit in the following way

 .. code-block:: bash